Best Value Faucets

 Delta's InnoFlex™ waterway is an equally impressive innovation.

-In an era during which faucet companies are working hard to reduce the lead in brass faucets in order to comply with increasingly stringent lead-free limits, Delta simply bypassed the problem by routing the water in its faucets through a PEX tube.
+In an era during which faucet companies are working hard to reduce the lead in brass faucets in order to comply with increasingly stringent lead-free limits, Delta simply bypassed the problem by routing the water in its faucets through PEX tubes.

 PEX is a cross-linked polyethylene material that is flexible and very strong.
-It is now used in place of copper pipes in most residential and in many commercial plumbing installations.
+It is now used in place of copper pipes in most residential installations.

 Water never comes in contact with the metal in the faucet, so it cannot possibly pick up any lead.

-The innovation allows Delta to use less expensive leaded brass in its faucets rather than very costly lead-free brass, which helps keep its prices lower than most of its competition in the mid-priced market.
+The innovation allows Delta to use less expensive leaded brass or even a less sturdy metal like zinc in its faucets rather than very costly lead-free brass, which helps keep its prices lower than most of its competition in the mid-priced market.

-DST cartridges have been tested using the standard U.S./Canada disk life-span protocol to 5 million six-step cycles without a failure — ten times the North American standard 500,000 cycles or about 700 years of typical kitchen use.
-(We're not kidding, folks.
-Seven hundred years.)
+DST cartridges have been tested using the standard U.S./Canada disc life-span protocol to 5 million six-step cycles without a failure – ten times the North American standard 500,000 cycles or about 700 years of typical kitchen use.

-Delta employs over 1,300 Americans and an equal number of Canadians.
+Delta has five factories in North America.
+It employs over 1,300 Americans and an equal number of Canadians.

 However, Delta has chosen to extend its production not by investing in North American plant expansion but by outsourcing faucet production to other companies, most of which are in China.